 Contemporary Russian Literature

-Any one 3000- or 4000-level RUSS or GSLL culture/literature or language course, or a course in another department pertaining to Russia, upon consent of advisor.
+Any one 3000- or 4000-level course in the REEES program or another department pertaining to Russia, upon consent of advisor.

 Upper-division study-abroad language class.